lxnt/SDL_pnglite/README.rst

 - Attemps to save given surface as png image to given filename / RWops object.
 - Paletted surfaces with or without colorkey are saved as indexed color.
+- RGB surfaces are saved as 8bpc RGB preserving colorkey.
-- All other surfaces are converted to and saved as 8bpc RGB/RGBA ones.
+- All other surfaces are converted to and saved as 8bpc RGBA ones.

-Not implemented yet:

-- RGB surfaces with or without colorkey and RGBA ones are saved as such.

 Notable differences from IMG_LoadPNG_RW():